 - Proof of completion of a clinical practicum

-- Passing scores on the Praxis exam
+- Passing Praxis score

 Now that you’re licensed, you may start your career.
 There are several ways to get started: